andrevidela/Research-report/Thesis/index.md

 bwd : (f : (1 _ : A•) -> B•) -> (v : B) -> {prf : v = fwd f x)} -> A
 ```

-This ensures that we only take values of `B` that come from a `fwd` operation, that is, it only accepts data that has been correctly build instead of abitrary data.
+This ensures that we only take values of `B` that come from a `fwd` operation, that is, it only accepts data that has been correctly built instead of arbitrary data.
 If we were to translate this into our nat example it would look like this:

 ```haskell
 undo+1 : (n : Nat) -> {prf : n = S k} -> Nat
 ```

-Which ensures that the argument is a `S` of `k` for any `k`.
+Which ensures that the argument is an `S` of `k` for any `k`.

 \newpage